On some exact solutions of heavenly equations in four dimensions: Some new classes of exact solutions and their non-invariance

 Thus, we have showed that the metric (\ref{metryka_leg}) with $\vartheta$, being a solution, belonging to the classes, given by (\ref{rozw_suma}) and $\Sigma_{1} = a_{1} x + a_{2} r + a_{3} t + a_{4} z + \beta_{2},...,\Sigma_{4} = d_{1} x + d_{2} r + d_{3} t + d_{4} z + \beta_{5} $ (where in the case of the system (\ref{eq_symm1})-(\ref{eq_symm3}), the coefficients satisfy the relations (\ref{wsp_eq_symm}) and in the case of the system (\ref{high_symm1})-(\ref{high_symm3}), the coefficients satisfy the relations (\ref{wsp_high_symm1}) or (\ref{wsp_high_symm2})) and the functions $g_{j}, (j=1,...,4)$ are fixed, does not possess Killing vector. \\

-In order to obtain some extensions of classes of the solutions, given by (\ref{rozw_suma}) and (\ref{wsp_eq_symm}), (\ref{wsp_high_symm1}), (\ref{wsp_high_symm2}) - the series of $n$ functions $g_{i}$, it is convenient to write the ansatz down in the convention applied in the formula (\ref{rozw_malykh2004}) from \cite{malykh2004}.
-Namely, the argument in each function $g_{j}$ is now: $\alpha_{j} x + \gamma_{j} r + \zeta_{j} t + \lambda_{j} z + \beta_{j}$.
+In order to obtain some extensions of classes of the solutions, given by (\ref{rozw_suma}) and (\ref{wsp_eq_symm}), (\ref{wsp_high_symm1}), (\ref{wsp_high_symm2}) - the series of $n$ (we assume as yet that $n$ is a finite number) functions $g_{i}$, it is convenient to write the ansatz down in the convention applied in the formula (\ref{rozw_malykh2004}) from \cite{malykh2004}.
+Namely, the argument in each function $g_{j}$, is now: $\alpha_{j} x + \gamma_{j} r + \zeta_{j} t + \lambda_{j} z + \beta_{j}$.
 Hence, our ansatz has the form:

 where $g_{j}$ are {\em arbitrary} holomorphic functions of:

 Obviously, now the notation of the coefficients changes.
 We give here this change for $j=1,...,4$:

 Then, (\ref{rozw_suma_i}) is some class of solutions of the systems (\ref{eq_symm1})-(\ref{eq_symm3}) and (\ref{high_symm1})-(\ref{high_symm3}) (correspondingly) and in consequence, of second heavenly equation (\ref{heavenly_leg}), if the coefficients satisfy the following relations: